 Different academics have approached distinctive areas of discrimination.
 Ann Hyde elaborates on the discrimination of the Roma in the labor market.
 She refers to an interview-based research conducted by the European Roma Rights Center (ERRC).
 The study highlights that there is 'systematic discrimination' in the labor market regarding the Roma.
-She argues that the low educational level and therefore the lack of specific skills of the Roma play an important role in their high rate of unemployment, however she argues that there is another crucial factor as well, discrimination.
+She argues that the low educational level and therefore the lack of specific skills of the Roma, play an important role in their high rate of unemployment, besides she holds that discrimination is a crucial factor as well.
 According to her, discrimination "significantly aggravates the situation and causes systemic exclusion from employment for vast numbers of working-age Roma."
 (Hyde 2006).